-(c) Extensions of Time; By Which Court Granted.
-Except as herein provided, courts for good cause shown may upon motion extend any of the times prescribed by these rules, or by order of court, for doing any act required or allowed under these rules, or may permit an act to be done after the expiration of such time.
+(c) Extensions of time by Which Court Granted.
+Except as herein provided, courts for good cause shown may upon motion extend any of the times prescribed by these Jules or by order of court, for doing any at required of allowed under these rules, or may terrait an act to be done after the expression of such time.
 Courts may not extend the time for taking an appeal or for filing a petition for discretionary review or a petition for rehearing or the responses thereto prescribed by these rules or by law.